Click on any term to learn more about the definition and links to related information.

 A cost that has been incurred and cannot be reversed.
 Also referred to as “stranded cost.”

 Originally termed by Clayton Christensen in The Innovator’s Dilemma.
-In contrast to disruptive technology, sustaining innovations do not have a drastic effect on the market or product uses.
+In contrast to disruptive innovation, sustaining innovations do not have a drastic effect on the market or product uses.
 Sustaining technologies may be transformational or continuous (incremental improvements).
+Learn more in a one credit course Disruptive Innovation at Simple-PDH.

 “Strengths, Weaknesses, Opportunities, and Threats” Analysis.
 A SWOT analysis evaluates a company in terms of its advantages and disadvantages versus competitors, customer requirements, and market/economic environmental conditions.